supertestnet/hedgehog_factory/README.md

 # Why these things matter

+These improvements create three "mindblows."

+(1) the cost of opening a channel is greatly reduced.
+Suppose a bitcoin transaction costs $10; if you have 10 people do a channel open with you, each person only needs to pay $1.
+So they saved 90% on fees.
+And there's no need to limit it to 10 people; I think it's perfectly feasible to make a channel factory with as many as 70 people, offering fee savings of 98%.

-These improvements greatly reduce the cost of channel opens *and* they give people an opportunity to make money on their bitcoin.
-E.g. if a btc transaction costs $10, you can make money on your bitcoin by offering more than 10 people the opportunity to open a channel in a pool where you are the delegate, and then you just charge each person a $1 admission fee.
+(2) anyone can now make money on their bitcoin.
+For example, if a btc transaction costs $10, simply offer more than 10 people the opportunity to open a channel in a pool where you are the delegate, and then charge each person a $1 admission fee.
 Everyone wins: you make money, and they each get a channel for $1 that would have costed them $10 otherwise.

+(3) the lightning network in its current state has a significant privacy problem: opening and closing channels involves a transaction on the base layer, and snoops can sometimes correlate that information to guess how much money, in aggregate, you spent in that channel.
+But in a channel factory, your channel opening and closing transactions never show up on the blockchain unless you use the "sad path" to exit.
+So there's less data for snoops to correlate and make inferences about what you're doing.

-So that's what I'm currently building in Hedgehog Factory: a tool where you can invite people to enter a pool where you perform the funding transaction and charge an "admission fee" to recoup your costs and hopefully make something extra.
+So that's what I'm currently building in Hedgehog Factory: a tool where you can invite people to enter a pool where you perform the funding transaction and charge an "admission fee" to recoup your costs, hopefully make something extra, and provide privacy and cheap channel opens for your users.